About Us

 Secondly: those who really don’t know what’s going on.
 People who think their steak grows on trees and cows are happy to give up their milk after spending the whole day happily frolicking in their fields and meadows with their calves.
 Educational films such as Dominion and Earthlings were made for people like this.
 Once these people have been informed, they will probably become type 1 non-vegans, vegans, or type 3 non-vegans: psychopaths.
 These people know all the background information and understand exactly what is at stake.
 And they simply don’t care.
 Anyone who sees so much suffering, murder, and environmental disasters and is not emotionally affected in the slightest cannot be helped at this point.

-Carrotees T-shirts are designed to spark conversation with people with type 1 or type 2 diabetes.
-To confront them with their own spurious arguments and the absurdity of justifying their own consumer behavior.
-Those who rail against vegans should no longer act cool and hard-boiled, but let a piece of fabric tell them that their intelligent arguments, such as “But lions eat meat too” or “I only eat meat from species-appropriate organic farms,” are long known and refuted and are more boring than innovative.
+Carrotees T-shirts are, on one hand, meant to spark conversations with Type 1 or Type 2 people—to hold up their own fallacious arguments and the absurdity of justifying their consumption habits back to them.
+Anyone ranting against vegans shouldn’t try to act cool and cynical, but instead let a piece of fabric tell them that even their most “intelligent” arguments, like “But lions eat meat too” or “I only eat organic meat from humane farming,” are long since known, debunked, and more boring than innovative.

 On the other hand, it’s a welcome change to express solidarity with your own vegan community and stand by your values.
 Vegans are no longer the eccentric loners who consider their shoe-sole seitan steak from the health food store to be the pinnacle of culinary achievement and hug trees while wearing Birkenstock sandals and oversized linen shirts made from fifth-generation trees.
 Veganism can now be wonderfully combined with all areas of life; there is room for veganism everywhere.
 By combining veganism with pop culture, modern elements, and a (hopefully successful) coolness factor, I want to spread this idea throughout the world.
 Or rather, have it spread 😉 .